tboldagh/FunRootAna/index.md

 # The functional container
 A concise set of transformations that get us from the data to the data summary (histogram in this case) is possible thanks to the Functional Vector wrappers.
-It is really a `std::vector` with extra methods.
 Among many functions it offers, three that are the most relevant:
 * `map` - that takes function defining the mapping operation i.e. can be as simple as taking attribute of an object or as complicated as ...
 * `filter` - that produces another container with potentially reduced set of elements